 1. The 2020-21 GSNs and PPF sources of funding maintain existing services levels with targeted increases while balancing the budget.
 The Ministry of Education consistently communicated the general flat nature of the 2020-21 funding for education.
 The primary funding changes are derived from the recently ratified Provincial Bargaining Table Central Agreements with most employee groups.
 The following analysis provides a high-level summary of incremental changes to the 2020-21 non-instructional operating expenditure and revenue estimates.
-The Budget Book (Volume 5) provides a detailed lineby-line breakdown of the expenditure estimates.
+The Budget Book (Volume 5) provides a detailed line-by-line breakdown of the expenditure estimates.

-Draft 2020-21 TCDSB Key Year Over Year Budget Impacts Non- Instructional \$M FTE
+Draft 2020-21 TCDSB Key Year Over Year Budget Impacts Non-Instructional \$M FTE

-New Saved
+NOIT III GU GU GIIGI कारा New Saveo

+Davisania la casaca INEW Saved

-Revenue Increases
+Revenue Increases 4.40

 System Priority Funding (From CUPE Central Agreements) 1.10

 Temporary Accommodation Grant 0.50

 Revenue Decreases

 School Operations School Area Factor (SAF) moving to 23:1 (0.83)

 Net Change to Revenues 0.77

 Expenditures Increases

 2020-21 COVID-19 Contingency 1.00

-Custodial positions Added Back 1 0.40 5.00
+Custodial positions Added Back 0.40 5.00

 New Custodial positions added from System Priority Funding 0.70 10.50

 Net Utility Cost Increases 0.70

 Enhancements to Human Resources Services 0.50 6.00

 Transportation Boundary Requirements 0.20

 Integrity Commissioner Office 0.15

 Parliamentarian Services 0.05

 Net Change to Expenditures 3.70

 Total Estimated Year Over Year Impacts (Funding Shortfall) (2.93) 16.50 5.00

+Total Louinatou Total Ovol Total Impacts (I dilating Shortlan) (2.50) 10.00 3.00

-Delayed Bell time Optimization at International Language Schools (Funded from Reserve) ,
+Delayed Bell time Optimization at International Language Schools (Funded from Reserve)

-1 Related to previous loss of 2018-19 System Priority Funding , (\$1.6M)
+1 Related to previous loss of 2018-19 System Priority Funding

 - 2. The TCDSB retained Parliamentarian and Integrity Commissioner Services in the 2019-20 fiscal year.
 The 2020-21 Budget Estimates includes a funding allocation to address the motions approved by the Board of Trustees during the Special Board meeting on December 9th, 2019 relating to retaining both an Integrity Commissioner's Office and Parliamentarian services.
 In the March Corporate Services budget report, these were shown as presumed cost pressures and have therefore been incorporated directly in to the balanced budget. - 3.
 This is the first year in which Reserve fund investments have been identified.
 Volume VI of the Budget Book provides details on a number of reserve funds that have been set-up pursuant to the Board's new Strategic Reserve Policy.

 The section also provides recommended investments to be made out of these reserves for the 2020-21 fiscal year and commitments in years beyond.
 Highlights of these investments include items such as a new Student Information System (as previously approved by Board), investments in iPads for distance learning on an equity basis (as approved by Board), needed renovations to the Catholic Education Centre / East and West Facilities and enhancements to school block budgets on an equity basis, among others.
-The final report on July 23rd will contain a separate recommendation to approve all investments out of the reserve funds.
+This report contains a separate recommendation to approve all investments out of the reserve funds.